lce-Cream/Scala_training/k8s/readme.md

 ## Problems solved

-All previous problems with CLI mulfunctioning were solved by adding tty and stdin keys in deployment.yaml.
+All previous problems with CLI malfunctioning were solved by adding tty and stdin keys in deployment.yaml.

 ```yaml
 containers: